Harrison Mooney

 Harrison Mooney is a Canadian journalist and writer, who won the Kobo Emerging Writer Prize for non-fiction in 2023 for his memoir Invisible Boy: A Memoir of Self-Discovery.

 A journalist for the Vancouver Sun, Mooney wrote the book about his experiences growing up as a Black Canadian in an adoptive white Christian family, and subsequently meeting and reconnecting with his birth mother in his early 20s.

-The book was also shortlisted for the Governor General's Award for English-language non-fiction at the 2023 Governor General's Awards.
+The book was also shortlisted for the Governor General's Award for English-language non-fiction at the 2023 Governor General's Awards, and for the Jim Deva Prize for Writing that Provokes.